-This is me and my wife Jane.
-This painting is based on drawings my kids did when they were little.
-I just copied them and filled in with some paint.
-Kids see people as they really are, not like adults who see through the filter of their fears and beliefs.
-Perhaps the key to everything resides within the free imaginations of our children.
+Kids see people as they really are, not like adults who see through the filter of their fears, beliefs and fixations.
+Perhaps the key to everything resides within the imaginations of our children.

 When I grow small and cease to care